About This Course

 **Can be considered in conjunction with grade B in A level Music; or merit in the ABRSM/Trinity/LCM/Rockschool Grade 5 Theory/Grade 7 Practical; or IB Higher in Music.

-During the interview you will also be asked to play or sing two short pieces.
+For an audition, you will be asked to play or sing two short pieces.
 You can do this in-person, ‘live’ on-line, or by submitting a pre-recorded video.
 In your audition, you don’t need to show us everything you can do.
 It is best not to be too ambitious, but to play something that you know well.
 The aim is to help us get a sense of your musical understanding and future potential.

-In addition, we would like you to submit EITHER a recent essay, OR a composition.
+Prior to interview we may also request a portfolio and ask you to submit EITHER a recent essay, OR a composition.
 We may ask you to talk a little about the work you have submitted during your interview.
 Again, we are looking for future potential as much as past achievement.

 - Essays, compositions and audition videos should be submitted at least 48 hours before your interview, by email to email@example.com.